 How do I stay updated with COVID-19?

-- Daily updates are available from the COVIDsafe app.
+Daily updates from the COVIDsafe app.

-- Daily updates are available from the Department of Health website.
+Daily updates from the DHHS website.

-- Fact sheets are available from the Department of Education website.
+Fact sheets from the DET website.